johnathanvman/F6/index.md

 							Entrys.push("I see SUB looking at the other girls nervously.
 I tell her she doesn't have to worry, and that I won't let them eat her.")
 						}
 						Entrys.push("I ask SUB if she wants to leave the cave, she tells me its too dangerous alone for a mouse in the wild.
 I tell her she could come with me if she wanted, and she thanks me for the offer.")
 						Entrys.push("I tell SUB she must be brave to live in this dark cave.
-She blushes and says she doesn't think shes very brave.")
+She blushes and says she doesn't think she's very brave.")
 						Entrys.push("I ask SUB why such a cute little girl lives in a cave, she tells me its safer from predators to hide in the dark.")
 					}
 				}